tim-band/geochron-at-home/README.md

 You can upload a new set of images by giving them the following paths:
 `user_upload/<user-name>/<project-name>/<sample-name>/<grain-name>/<image-name>.jpg`
-with the following changes:
+(please ensure that all these files are readable by all users) with the following changes:
 * You can use `.jpeg` or `.png` instead of `.jpg` for the filename extension
 * `<user-name>` needs to be placed with a valid user name in the Geochron@home system